jinusean/atjameslee/src/articles/projects/panas.md

 :::

 ::: .mobile-demo__description
-Review your previous moods in a list format.
+Review your previous moods in list format.
 Tap on a record and see a visual breakdown of the moods' scores.
 :::
 :::